How to Remove a Kiosk from Windows 11

 5. Click the Remove kiosk button.

-6. A window will pop up to confirm.
-Click Remove to finish deleting the setup.
+6. A confirmation window will appear.
+Click Remove to complete the deletion process.

 Removing Kiosk via PowerShell